 - Activities Programs – Individuals participate in engaging facility-based and community activities in order to remain active and engaged.

-- Adult Day Care – Adults who have Alzheimer’s disease or other memory disorders engage in stimulating activities in a safe, secure and caring environment to maintain their dignity and highest level of functioning.
+- Adult Day Programs – Adults who have Alzheimer’s disease or other memory disorders engage in stimulating activities in a safe, secure and caring environment to maintain their dignity and highest level of functioning.

 The JVS LIFE program helps people pursue their interests, live more independently and make important decisions by linking them with needed services.
 This may include medical, social, vocational, educational and community support services as well as assistance in obtaining legal representation, transportation and respite care.
 For more information, call (248) 233-4244.